alvr-org/ALVR/README.md

 ## Usage

-- Launch `ALVR.exe` (ALVR dashboard).
+- Open `ALVR Launcher.exe` (ALVR dashboard).
 The first time a setup wizard will guide you through the installation.
 - Launch ALVR on your headset.
 While the headset screen is on, click `Trust` next to the client entry (on the PC) to start streaming.
-- If you trusted a client, you can start streaming by just launching ALVR on your headset, then SteamVR or the ALVR dashboard on PC.
 - To change settings, open the dashboard on the headset with a long press of the menu button (on the left controller), change what you want and then press `Restart SteamVR`.
 The current playing game could shutdown so any unsaved progress could be lost.
 - To shutdown ALVR you need to close both the ALVR dashboard on PC and SteamVR.
+- If you want play games without launching the ALVR dashboard first, you need to register the driver.
+Go to Installation tab, then click on `Register ALVR driver`.
+This is normally discouraged because it can cause problems with other SteamVR drivers (for example the Oculus Link).

 ### Notes